dymmond/databasez/docs/connections-and-transactions.md

 ## Connecting and disconnecting

-You can control the database connect/disconnect, by using it as a async context manager.
+You can control the database connection, by using it as a async context manager.

 ```python
 async with Database(DATABASE_URL) as database:
     ...
 ```

-Or by using explicit connection and disconnection:
+Or by using explicit `.connect()` and `disconnect()`:

 ```python
 database = Database(DATABASE_URL)